curl/everything-curl/libcurl/caches.md

 ## DNS cache

-When libcurl resolves a host name to one or more IP addresses, that is stored in the DNS cache so that subsequent transfers in the near term do not have to redo the same resolve again.
+When libcurl resolves a hostname to one or more IP addresses, that is stored in the DNS cache so that subsequent transfers in the near term do not have to redo the same resolve again.
 A name resolve can easily take several hundred milliseconds and sometimes even much longer.

-By default, each such host name is stored in the cache for 60 seconds (changeable with `CURLOPT_DNS_CACHE_TIMEOUT`).
+By default, each such hostname is stored in the cache for 60 seconds (changeable with `CURLOPT_DNS_CACHE_TIMEOUT`).

 libcurl does in fact not usually know what the TTL (Time To Live) value is for